TextControl/txtextcontrol-reportingcloud-php-zf-module/README.md

 ## Install Using Composer

-The recommended way to install the ReportingCloud Zend Framework 3 module in your project is using [Composer](http://getcomposer.org):
+Install the ReportingCloud Zend Framework 3 module in your project is using [Composer](http://getcomposer.org):

 ```bash
 composer require textcontrol/txtextcontrol-reportingcloud-zf-module:^2.0